dragon-fire-fly/developer_matcher/README.md

     The user's primary profile picture is displayed in the centre of the screen and when clicked, navigates the user to the "add profile picture" page.
 If the user does not yet have a profile picture, a placeholder picture will be displayed, with text explaining that this is a placeholder piture and may be changed by clicking the photo and uploading a picture.
     This placeholder picture is a randomly generated photo of a kitten, from [Place Kitten](https://placekitten.com/).

+    The user profile has full CRUD (Create Read Update Delete) functionality.
+"Create" is invoked when a user signs up to the website, and the "Read" functionality is displayed here.
+See below for the "Update" and "Delete" functions.

 ![User Profile Page](documentation/features/profile-page.png)
 ![Placeholder picture](documentation/features/kitten-placeholder.png)